dfa1234/ngx-image-compress/README.md

 ## Update

-####2017/12/06
+#### 2017/12/06

 Upload to Github

-Still a some fixes to be make as static, external library
+Need some fixes and tests to be use as a static library